hansenjohnson/intro-acoustics/readme.md

 # Introduction to Acoustics
-Overview of essential tools and concepts for bioacoustics research
+Overview of essential tools and concepts for bioacoustics research.
+All of the material is written using Jupyter notebooks (and MATLAB), tracked with [GitHub](https://github.com/hansenjohnson/intro-acoustics), and built/hosted [here](https://intro-acoustics.readthedocs.io/en/latest/) by [Read the Docs](https://readthedocs.org/projects/intro-acoustics/).

-## Start a notebook
+## Open a notebook

-Follow these steps to start a notebook if you already have everything set up.
+Follow these steps to open a notebook if you already have everything set up.
 If not, see the next section.
 ```
 # activate the python environment
 source activate jmatlab